factful/ocr_testing/Readme.md

 OCRopus needs higher resolution images than the other OCR engines we tested -- you'll [see a lot of errors](https://github.com/tmbdev/ocropy/wiki/FAQ#what-exactly-is-meant-by-300-dpi-for-digital-images) if your resolution is below 300 dpi.

 ### [Kraken](http://kraken.re/)
 [Kraken](http://kraken.re/) is a turnkey OCR system forked from OCRopus.
 Kraken does output geometry in hOCR or ALTO format.
-TODO: TEST
+(Analyzed Layout and Text Object is an XML schema for text and layout information.
+It's a well developed standard but we didn't encounter other tools that output ALTO in our testing.)
+TODO: TEST hOCR OUTPUT

 **Pricing:**  OCRopus is free and open source.